Raijin plugin for Grafana

 Container-based setup

-container on our Docker Hub page makes it easy to deploy Raijin and Grafana as a Docker application stack.
+The raijindb/raijin-grafana container on our Docker Hub page makes it easy to deploy Raijin and Grafana as a Docker application stack.

 It comprises Raijin, Nginx as a proxy for a TLS-enabled Raijin website, and Grafana with the Raijin Data Source Plugin.